fahimc/Utensil/README.md

     Utensil.removeListener(document.body,"click",onBodyClicked);

 ## Load External Data
-You can load external data using the URLLoader.load method. provide a URL and the callback function. rememeber to add two parameters to the callback function.
+You can load external data using the URLLoader.load method.
+Provide a URL and the callback function. rememeber to add two parameters to the callback function.
 The first is the raw text data and the second is xml data.
-The second parameter is not important unless you want to load xml.
+The second parameter is not important unless you are loading an xml file.

     var url = "resource/json/settings.json"
     Utensil.URLLoader.load(url, loadHandler);

     function loadHandler(t,x)
     {
+        console.log(t,x);
     }

 ### Usage Examples